hasura/graphql-engine/manual/project/secrets/passing-as-env.rst

    ...

-See :doc:`this <../../microservices/env-variables>` for more info on passing ENV variables.
+See :doc:`this <../../microservices/env-variables>` for more info on passing ENV variables to microservices.